diffblue/gitlab/.gitlab/issue_templates/Service Ping reporting and monitoring.md

 To verify that the ServicePing was received in the VersionsApp do the following steps:

-1. Go to the versions app console and locate: `RawUsageData.find(uuid: '')`.
+1. Go to the VersionsApp console and locate: `RawUsageData.find(uuid: '')`.
+1. Check the object.
+Either:
-1. Go to the Rails console and check the related `RawUsageData` object.
+   - Go to the Rails console and check the related `RawUsageData` object.
-1. Or go to the VersionsApp UI https://version.gitlab.com/usage_data/usage_data_id.
+   - Go to the VersionsApp UI <https://version.gitlab.com/usage_data/usage_data_id>.

 ```ruby
 /bin/herokuish procfile exec rails console